-where β is the Bowen Ratio ie. the ratio of sensible to latent heat flux (Bowen,1926).
+where β is the Bowen Ratio, that is, the ratio of sensible to latent heat flux (Bowen 1926).
 Bowen used this ratio to estimate evaporation.
-Equation 5 is most accurate when β is small (Brutseart, 1982). β is measured experimentally using Bowen Ratio apparatus which determines the temperature and humidity gradients over a height interval δz .
+Equation 25 is most accurate when β is small (Brutseart 1982). β is measured experimentally using Bowen Ratio apparatus which determines the temperature and humidity gradients over a height interval δz .